Sustainable Web 1

 Sustainability practices are heavily reliant on the same skill set used for maintaining healthy, high-ranking, search-optimised websites.
 Quick loading speeds, clear and relevant content, and intuitive navigation are key aspects of SEO, not only helping your website rank higher while using less energy, but also keeping your interested users engaged and more likely to convert.

-2. provides an opportunity for ESG communications
+2. Provides an opportunity for ESG communications

 With increased concerns over the state of our environment, ESG comms and being transparent about your business’ practices has become essential.
 Maintaining a sustainable website not only allows you to positively contribute towards the environment, it gives you an opportunity to talk about what you are doing, simultaneously staying on top of marketing trends.